 But then, time during the trip just. will. not. slow. down.
 Far too prematurely, the journey ends and it’s back to the real world.
 Back to your regular, non-travel life.
 It’s like the day after Christmas and the first day of school all rolled into one.
 You know what I’m talking about.

 The post-travel blues are no joke!
 I’ve had ‘em.
 You’ve had ‘em.
 Like I said.
 Inevitable.

 How then, do we combat the blues?
 I don’t know about you, but I refuse to let these feelings put me in a mood after every single trip I take.
 Travel should make us feel better, not worse.
 Right??

-- I blog about them.
-After returning from Barcelona, I f i n a l l y decided to start this blog – both to inspire y’all to travel and as a detailed way to document my adventures beyond the memories and photographs.
+After returning from Barcelona in 2017, I finally decided to start this blog—both to inspire y’all to travel and as a detailed way to document my adventures beyond the memories and photographs.

-- I plan for the next one.
-I remind myself that the last trip wasn’t my last.
-Then, I start planning the next one, starting with the where and when.
+I remind myself that the last trip won’t be my last.
+Then, I start planning the next one.
 And, even if the next one is a long way off, just knowing it exists in my future is enough for me.

-- I adventure in other ways.
 Travel isn’t the only form of adventure.
-Between trips, I embrace life for all its possibilities – exploring new beaches, parasailing, taking a flying lesson, and challenging myself whenever possible.
+Between trips, I embrace life for all its possibilities—exploring new beaches, parasailing, taking a flying lesson, and challenging myself whenever possible.
 But, adventure doesn’t have to be a grandiose experience.
 It exists in watching a sunset, trying a new recipe, taking a long drive in the country, or even meeting new people.
+Heck, even going grocery shopping can be adventurous with the right mindset.
 Life itself is an adventure.
 Live it and love it wherever it takes you.